 If you are not accepted into the program of your choice, you may have another shot with another program if their deadline is much later.
 Consult a study abroad adviser if you find yourself in this situation.

-- Petition to Enroll in Another Institution (PEAI) Form
+- Submit an online Petition to Enroll in Another Institution (PEAI) form.

 Moving to another country to study, intern, work, and/or volunteer can be a challenging and stressful process.
-There are resources to assist you and your parents with the program: Academic Advisor & Dean, Student Enrollment Services, Study Abroad alumni, ISSS, and Office of Residence Life.
+There are resources to assist you and your parents with the program: Academic Advisor & Dean, Student Enrollment Services, Study Abroad alumni, ISSS, and Student Housing and Residential Education.

 Other resources include websites and organizations that provide information on student airfare, transportation, museum and accommodation discounts; reviews on nightlife, cuisine, and festivals; insider tips on jet lag, cultural adjustment, and cultural sensitivity.
 Feel free to ask us for specific referrals.

-An outline of the Pre-Departure Handbook will be provided.
+An outline of the Pre-Departure Handbook will be provided via email.
 You are encouraged to download and read the online Handbook before the pre-departure meeting and share it with your family.
-Again, the Handbook will not be distributed at the meeting.
+This will be shared at the meeting.